-This proposed resolution is to seek shareholders' mandate to empower the Directors to issue and allot up to a maximum of twenty per centum (20%) of the total number of issued shares (excluding treasury shares) of the Company for the time being ("20% Mandate").
-This authority will continue to be in force until 31 December 2021, unless such approval is revoked or varied by the Company at a general meeting.
+This is a renewal of the mandate obtained from the shareholders at the last AGM held on 21 October 2020 to allot up to a maximum of twenty percent (20%) of the total number of issued shares (excluding the treasury shares) of the Company ("Previous Mandate").
+As at the date of this Notice, no new shares in the Company were issued pursuant to the Previous Mandate.

-This general mandate, if passed, will provide flexibility to the Company for any possible fund-raising exercises including but not limited to further placement of shares for purpose of funding current and/or future investment projects, working capital, repayment of borrowings, acquisitions and/or for issuance of shares as settlement of purchase consideration or such other application as the Directors may deem fit and in the best interest of the Company.
+This mandate is to provide flexibility to the Company for any possible fund-raising exercises including but not limited to further placement of shares for purpose of funding current and/or future investment projects, working capital, repayment of borrowings, acquisitions and/or for issuance of shares as settlement of purchase consideration or such other application as the Directors may deem fit and in the best interest of the Company, without the need to convene a separate general meeting to obtain shareholders' approval so as to avoid incurring additional costs and time.

-In light of the economic challenges arising from the global COVID-19 outbreak and having considered the current prospective financial positions of the Company, the Board is of the view that this 20% Mandate is in the best interest of the Company and its shareholders as it will enable the Board to take swift action during this challenging time in meeting future financial needs due to the unprecedented uncertainty surrounding the recovery of the COVID-19 pandemic.
+The Board, having considered the current and prospective financial positions of the Company, is of the view that this mandate is in the best interest of the Company and its shareholders to ensure long term sustainability of the Company.

-7. Ordinary Resolution 11 - Proposed Continuation in Office as Independent Director
+7. Ordinary Resolution 9 - Proposed Continuation in Office as Independent Director

-The Board, through the Remuneration and Nomination Committee had carried out the necessary assessment on Edmond Cheah Swee Leng who has served as Independent Director for a cumulative term of more than twelve (12) years and had recommended him to continue to act as the Independent Director of the Company based on the following justifications:-
+Mr Edmond Cheah Swee Leng has served as Independent Director of the Company for a cumulative term of more than twelve (12) years.
+The Board had, through the Remuneration and Nomination Committee, conducted the necessary assessment and recommended him to continue in office as Independent Director of the Company based on the following justifications:

-- (i) He has fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad and his ability to bring an element of objectivity to the Board; - (ii) He has been with the Company for more than twelve (12) years and therefore understand the Company's business operations which enable him to participate actively and contribute during the deliberations or discussions at the meetings;

-- (iii) He is knowledgeable and has vast experience that could be shared with the Board; and - (iv) He has exercised due care during his tenure as Independent Non-Executive Director of the Company and carried out his professional duties in the interest of the Company.
+- (i) He has fulfilled the criteria under the definition of Independent Director as stated in the Listing Requirements and his ability to bring an element of objectivity to the Board; - (ii) He has been with the Company for more than twelve (12) years and therefore understand the Company's business operations which enable him to participate actively and contribute during the deliberations or discussions at the meetings; - (iii) He is knowledgeable and has vast experience that could be shared with the Board; and - (iv) He has exercised due care during his tenure as Independent Non-Executive Director of the Company and carried out his professional duties in the interest of the Company.
 It should be noted that his long tenure notwithstanding, the remuneration for Edmond Cheah Swee Leng does not vary significantly from the other Independent Non-Executive Directors.

-The profile of Edmond Cheah Swee Leng is set out in the Company's Annual Report 2020.
+The profile of Edmond Cheah Swee Leng is set out in the Company's Annual Report 2021.

 The Board has decided not to adopt the two-tier voting process for the approval to retain Edmond Cheah Swee Leng as Independent Director of the Company.